ebzzry/ebzzry.github.io/src/emacs-pairs.md

 ## Configuration

-Let's enable smartparens on startup, and hook it with some major
+Let’s enable smartparens on startup, and hook it with some major
 hooks:

 ```lisp